-Here are some of our Listed and Pattern race WINNERS that we have previously purchased from these sales, with their purchase prices in brackets:
+Here are some of our Group and Listed WINNERS that we have previously purchased as yearlings, with their purchase prices in brackets:

 Director Of Racing Tim says on 'Yearling Strategy': “We will be hunting for value at the yearling sales on sensible budgets.
 It has become apparent that at 1 or 2 of the traditional sales, that the prices have become ridiculous and so we will be re-aligning the structure and moving away from the sales where there is simply ‘no value.'
 Our focus in particular, will be at the Goffs Premier Yearling Sale, where we feel the best value is to be had.
-We will also have our eyes on the Tattersalls Book 1 and 2 sales for some higher level purchases, north of 110,000 guineas.
-We have done well from the breeze up's this summer, buying at a higher price point (CLARENDON HOUSE, DYNAMIC FORCE and DUBAI STATION) and we have clients willing to come on board at this level.
-This year, we have seen a growing number of new owners join us, taking a 25% or 50% stake in a horse.
 So, in essence, where the quality and value is sufficient, we will target these sales.

 Tim goes on to talk about 'Cashing In': "It's widely acknowledged within racing, that racehorse ownership should never be classed as an 'investment.'
 There are no guarantees when you place your hard-earned cash into the stock market and bloodstock purchasing is the same.
 Our sport offers those lucky enough to become an owner; fun, excitement, endless adrenalin bursts as your horse leaves the starting stalls and the cachet of being 'at the races as an owner.'
 Anything else on top of that - be it a winner or a lucrative sell on - is a bonus!
 Selling on is an art form in itself.
 We often say that the best time to accept an offer on a horse is when you don’t want to sell.
 There’s no guarantee that a horse can maintain a level, train on or continue racing without facing a setback.
-'Black type' or placing in a pattern race can add value, but only if it is capitalised upon at the right time and a horses value is something that can easily disappear.
-Offers received for our horses are always put to the syndicate for each member to vote on.
+Being a 'Black type' winner or placing in a pattern race can add value, but only if it is capitalised upon at the right time and a horses value is something that can easily disappear.
 We have successfully delivered on this score time after time.
-Take VENTURA REBEL for example; we bought him at the 2018 Tattersalls Ascot Yearling Sale for £28,000.
-He won his first two starts at Thirsk and then in a Conditions race at Ascot; beating the hot favourite Lady Pauline.
-Then the offers came in and his owners voted to accept an exceptional six-figure sum for him – very wisely I might add! .
+Only last year the owners of our Group 1 Abbaye winner THE PLATINUM QUEEN struck gold, when she sold for 1.2 million guineas at Tattersalls.
+She was purchased for 57,000gns and earned £345,730 prize money for her syndicate too.

 'What do you look for in an unraced horse?'
 "We try and buy the best possible page we can afford, but a nice, well put together individual which moves well - this is important too.
 A good pedigree page alone does not make a good racehorse.
 What makes a good racehorse is a good page but ultimately the right conformation and for us, our eyes do the hard work before the horse enters the sales ring.
 There is no rhyme or reason behind where and when we stop bidding on any given horse other than what we value the horse at.
 One thing is for sure we will never pay in excess of what we believe this true valuation to be.

 Potential is the other consideration.
 The potential to be a very good, high class racehorse, not just 'a' racehorse - does a horse have the size and scope to train on?
-To try and quantify that, we are offered horses all the time and we see thousands of horses at the sales; however, unless we believe a horse can earn a rating of at least 90 or 100 on the Flat or 140 or above over hurdles we will likely pass over the horse.
-The rationale being, horses of those kind of ratings can earn their keep, as well as compete in Saturday and Festival type races where you associate the larger prize money pots, whereas horses at a lower level rarely do.
+To try and quantify that, we are offered horses all the time and we see thousands of horses at the sales; however, unless we believe a horse can earn a decent rating, we will pass.
+There are winners and then there are WINNERS!
+The rationale being, horses of with higher ratings can earn their keep, as well as compete in Saturday and Festival type races where you associate the larger prize money pots, whereas horses at a lower level rarely do.
 It's about trying to give owners a fair chance of a return on their monthly/annual fees and better days to go racing: The type of owner badges, you'd wish to add to a framed collection!
-Yes of course many of our horses will operate very successfully for us with ratings below 90 or 140 but there's a difference between knowingly purchasing one and maximising what you in due course have.
+Yes of course many of our horses will operate very successfully for us with ratings below 90 but there's a difference between knowingly purchasing one and maximising what you in due course have.
 We have a mantra which we find so often bears out; that if you buy cheap, you end up having to buy twice.
 You might have ten 2-year-olds in your locker that cost less than £20,000 and one might turn out to be good enough.
-Buy five for over £35k and your chances of getting better performers are increased.
+Buy five for over £40k and your chances of getting better performers are increased.
 It doesn't matter how much you pay for a horse, they all cost the same each month to train and race in the end."

 If you would like to be informed about any of our yearling purchases, please add your email address to our mailing list here and we will email everyone on this list first when we purchase any new horse.